About the Competition

 The explosion of the regional craft beverage industry across the U.S. and the world shows the popularity of these categories; mead and cider are currently the fastest-growing categories of (low) alcoholic beverages.
 Drink Outside the Grape provides the means for them to be evaluated in a fair way.

 The Drink Outside the Grape competition is chaired by Richard Leahy, who ran the International Eastern Wine Competition for 10 years, now runs the Eastern Winery Exposition conference program, and the Best of New England Wine Competition, is an authority on wines of Eastern North America.
-He has the expertise and the understanding to give your fine fruit wines, ciders and meads the respect they deserve in a dedicated category wine competition judged by open-minded industry professionals.
+He has the expertise and the understanding to give your fine fruit wines, ciders, meads and fruit brandies the respect they deserve in a dedicated category wine competition judged by open-minded industry professionals.